 Much more than a Race

-Students create a detailed report of all costs the car.
-The Points are awarded based on total car cost and report quality.
+Students create a detailed report of all costs of the car.
+The points are awarded based on total car cost and report quality.
 Students must also complete a 'Real Case Scenario' to reduce cost in specified areas based on judge request.

 The objective of the Business Presentation is to evaluate the team’s ability to develop and deliver a comprehensive business plan that will convince the executives of a corporation that the team’s car design best meets the demands of the amateur,